hairizuanbinnoorazman/techmeetup/README.md

   - bitly link creation - connect to Googleslides and retrieve all http link looking things and grab it to a yaml/json file
   - Allow user to replace it in one swoop (User to pass in a yaml/json file that would alter the links accordingly)

+# Issue found

+- Streamyard title is not changed.
+Destination will change.
+So get requests will constantly fail.
+Unless we update the main title as well -> we would need a function to update stream as well on top of stream destinations
+- Calendar invite does not do the check and update cycle properly.
+It does first update and that's it

 # In progress features

 - Handle calendar invites -> Done, awaiting integration